raspberrypilearning/generic-python-datetime-timedelta/en/step_1.md

 datetime.timedelta(0, 6, 843882)
 ```

-- This tells me how many days, seconds and microseconds it took to to type that third line.
+- This is a `timedelta` object.
+It tells you how many days, seconds and microseconds it took to to type that third line.

 - To extract out the days, seconds or milliseconds, you can do the following.